smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ## Integration
 For remote control to work, the head unit must support SDL Core v.4.4 or newer.
 Also your app's @![iOS]`appType`!@ @![android, javaSE, javaEE]`appHMIType`!@ must be set to `REMOTE_CONTROL`.

-### Pre Core v6.0
+!!!
+Note
-Pre Core 6.0 only the main module of a module type can be controled.
+When connected to pre-Core 6.0 systems only the main module of a module type can be controlled.
 The modules you may control will depend on the OEM.
+!!!

 ### Core v6.0
 Starting in SDL Core v6.0 multiple modules can exist for each module type.
 Since many modules can exist for each module type you should provide the `moduleID` to tell the HMI the specific module you wish to control.
 A new struct `moduleInfo` was created to give developers the information they need to control a specific module.
 The `moduleInfo` is a struct on the `XYZControlCapabilities` objects.
 When sending remote control RPCs to a v6.0+ SDL Core, the `moduleID` should be provided to control the desired module.
 If no `moduleID` is set, the HMI will use the default module of that module type.